amphp/thread/README.md

  - Offers a simple API for parallelizing function calls to a pool of worker processes;
  - Allows RPC-style calls to worker processes in languages that *aren't* PHP via a custom inter-process messaging protocol;
- - Integrates both native *AND* libevent reactors for out-of-the-box compatibility with any PHP install on running on any operating system;
+ - Integrates both native *AND* libevent event loop reactors for out-of-the-box compatibility with any PHP install on any operating system;
- - Provides pause/play functionality for individual event callbacks, recurring timed events, event-loop ticking and the ability to start/stop the reactor at any time without losing state.

 ###### IN DEVELOPMENT:

- - Dispatcher implementation for asynchronously parallelizing tasks to worker threads via PHP's *ext/pthreads* extension.
+ - A lightweight threaded `Dispatcher` implementation to parallelize tasks to worker threads using PHP's [*pthreads*][pthreads] extension.

-###### PLANNED:

- - Dispatcher implementation for asynchronously parallelizing tasks to Gearman servers using PHP's *ext/gearman* extension.
+ - Socket server implementation for distributing work across different machines or requests in web SAPI environments.
+ - An event reactor utilizing `Libev` via PHP's [*ev*][ev] extension.

 ##### PROJECT GOALS